 There are two main areas of holiday product sourcing—holiday-specific products and an increased volume of regular products to accommodate the uptick in holiday traffic.

-As for increasing your non-holiday-related products for the holiday season, you will want to follow a similar sourcing and rollout timeline.
+- Non-holiday-related products: Follow a similar sourcing and rollout timeline.
 The more complex question is determining what products to buy and how much—in other words, good inventory management practices and strong demand forecasting.

 To determine the quantity and type of products you should invest in during the holidays, there are two primary places you can look:

-- Holiday shopping studies: Resources like the Chamber of Commerce, the National Retail Federation, JLL, HubSpot, and other authorities in commerce and retail conduct annual holiday studies to help retailers better understand consumers and their holiday shopping behaviors, as well as sales forecasts based on current economic trends.
+- Holiday shopping studies: Resources like the Chamber of Commerce, the National Retail Federation, JLL, Hubspot, and other authorities in commerce and retail conduct annual holiday studies to help retailers better understand consumers and their holiday shopping behaviors, as well as sales forecasts based on current economic trends.

-You can also use resources from our site, like our roundup of Black Friday Cyber Monday (BFCM) Results & Sales Numbers, Important Black Friday Statistics to Know, and Cyber Monday Statistics.
+You can also use resources from our site, like our round-up of Black Friday Cyber Monday (BFCM) Results & Sales Numbers, Important Black Friday Statistics to Know, and Cyber Monday Statistics.

-- Point-of-sale (POS) system data: You can observe past holiday season trends and view reports about your specific store with your POS system.
+Point-of-sale (POS) system data: You can observe past holiday season trends and view reports about your specific store with your POS system.
 Some systems, like Lightspeed, even have sales forecasting tools and can help you determine your upcoming holiday inventory needs.

 Staffing